rohan-cce/send-sms-using-python/README.md

-Using this python program we send message to a specified number using fast2sms API
+Using this python program we can send message to a specified number using fast2sms API